Flinders Peak Group: Boonah to Ipswich Trail

 As of December 2010, the Queensland Department of Infrastructure and Planning were consulting stakeholders in regard to developing the Boonah-to-Ipswich Trail, a 68 kilometre multi-use non-motorised recreation trail, in partnership with five local Councils.
 The development of the trail is in accordance with the South East Queensland Regional Trails Strategy (2007).
 The 19 km located within Ipswich City is planned to wind through the Flinders Goolman Conservation Estate and also will be the northern terminus of the trail.
 At the foot of Mount Joyce against Teviot Brook a recreation park is planned to incorporate the Boonah-to-Ipswich Trail.

+Mount Perry Track

+Mount Perry conservation park only has one trail along a ridge line towards Mount Perry.
+The Mountain itself is located on private property.
+Access into the park can only be made by walking.
+The track can be accessed by Ripely Road.